Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 How much longer must they and their families wait?

-To Write A Message To Any U.S. Senator or Representative
+To Write A Message To Any U.S. Senator or U.S. Representative

 RECOMMENDED WEB SITES RELATING TO THE POW/MIA ISSUE